gradle/gradle/design-docs/unified-configuration-and-task-model.md

   - Can use the same input more than once (e.g. `def a = $("foo"); def b = $("foo")`)
   - `$(String)` can be used anywhere in code body (e.g. `if` body)

+## Story: Configuration performed to “bridged” model element made in afterEvaluate() is visible to creation rule

+This story adds coverage to ensure that model rules are fired **AFTER** afterEvaluate().

+### Test Coverage

+1. Project extension configured during afterEvaluate() registered as model element has configuration made during afterEvaluate()
+1. Task created during afterEvaluate() is visible to rule task `tasks` as input

+# Milestone 2 - Build author uses public rule DSL to configure model and tasks

 ## Story: Model DSL rule uses a typed model element as input via name

     model {